StianSundby/NetShift/README.md

 - Manual "Force Ethernet" / "Force Wi‑Fi" actions via the tray context menu.
 - Configurable ping target and check interval.
 - Lightweight logging to log.txt for diagnostics (this will be removed in the final version).
+- Implements debounce/hysteresis to avoid rapid switching on unstable networks.

 ## 📋 Requirements